Froth N Flames Commitment to Safety

 - Never burn a candle on or near anything that can catch fire.
 Keep burning candles away from furniture, drapes, bedding, carpets, books, paper, flammable decorations, etc.

 - Trim candlewicks to ¼ inch each time before burning.
-Long or crooked wicks cause uneven burning and dripping.
+Long or crooked wicks cause uneven burning and dripping for pillar candles.

 - Keep the wax pool free of wick trimmings, matches and debris at all times.